sfnxboy/Election_Analysis/README.md

 ## Election-Audit Summary

 To the Colorado Board of Elections, this script may be recycled if the .csv files remain formatted as it is currently.
 To make this script more versatile, it would have to account for a change in the structure of the csv format.
-To be specific, the script relies on the county being in the second column of any row of the .csv file, and the candidate voted for to be on the third.
+To be specific, the script currently relies on the county to be defined in the second column of any row of the .csv file, and the candidate voted for to be in the third.
 The script can be modified to have the compiler itself identify the column which represents the county, and the column which stores the name of the candidate voted for.
 Furthermore, it can be modified to consider any electoral system set in place, and communicate any meaningful results found through a relevant analysis.
-This modification can be accounted for with a dictionary including each district and its respective number of points.
+This specific modification can be accounted for with a dictionary including each district and its respective number of points.

 ## Concluding Statement